On the new "escalation of violence" in Israel and Palestine

 The constant night raids, the arbitrary arrests, the high unemployment rate or the lack of prospects in an area punished by more than half a century of occupation, are the ideal breeding ground for the growing recruitment of young people by Palestinian organizations that Israel , the United States or the European Union consider terrorists (Islamic Jihad, Hamas or the Al Aqsa Martyrs Brigades, the armed wing of Al Fatá).

-Abdala Samih Ahmed Qalalwa was not one of them, but he did suffer, like the almost three million Palestinians residing in East Jerusalem and the West Bank, the daily collective punishment applied by the Israeli state - in the form of military checks, revocation of permits of work or confiscation of land – on a population with no prospects for the future and which feels increasingly abandoned by the international community.
-“Many call all of us Palestinians 'terrorists', but what about the Ukrainians?
-When defending against the Russian invasion, are they too?
-What about those of us who only want to feed our families?” denounced local residents.
+Abdala Samih Ahmed Qalalwa was not one of them, but he suffered, like the nearly three million Palestinians living in East Jerusalem and the West Bank, the collective punishment meted out daily by the Israeli state – in the form of military checkpoints, revocation of work permits or confiscation of land – on a population with no prospects for the future and who feel increasingly abandoned by the international community.
+“Many call all of us Palestinians ‘terrorists’, but what about the Ukrainians?
+When they defend themselves against the Russian invasion, are they also terrorists?
+What about those of us who just want to feed our families?” complained local residents.

-The day after the Jenin massacre, many other Israelis asked the same question when a 21-year-old Palestinian, with no apparent membership in any armed organization, shot and killed seven of his compatriots (including a 15-year-old boy), They were about to enter a synagogue in Jerusalem to celebrate Shabbat.
-A "solitary action", according to the Israeli police, which was quickly exploited by the Islamist movement Hamas, whose spokesman described the attack as a "heroic act of revenge for the Jenin massacre".
-However, he did not claim responsibility, nor did he claim responsibility for the attack carried out on the same day by a 13-year-old boy, who shot and wounded two Israeli settlers residing in the Siluan neighborhood, in eastern Jerusalem.
-The second attack by a "lone wolf" in less than forty-eight hours.
+The day after the Jenin massacre, many Israelis asked themselves the same question when a 21-year-old Palestinian, apparently unaffiliated with any armed organisation, shot dead seven of his compatriots (including a 15-year-old boy) as they were about to enter a synagogue in Jerusalem to celebrate the Sabbath.
+A “lone wolf attack”, according to the Israeli police, which was quickly exploited by the Islamist movement Hamas, whose spokesman described the attack as “a heroic act of revenge for the Jenin massacre”.
+However, it did not claim responsibility, nor did it claim responsibility for the attack carried out on the same day by a 13-year-old boy, who shot and wounded two Israeli settlers living in the Silouan neighbourhood in East Jerusalem.
+The second attack by a “lone wolf” in less than forty-eight hours.

-Once again, in the international media, there was talk of a "new rise in violence" or the "worst escalation" in years.
-But this is not about “cycles”.
-From the structural to the physical, violence is a constant, daily experience.
-For example, few Western news bulletins covered the fact that more than 30 Palestinians were killed by Israeli fire last month, and if they did, it was in light of the deaths of Israeli citizens.
-Similarly, they do not address in depth the brutal upsurge in personal and material attacks by settlers armed to the teeth against the properties of Palestinian families in the West Bank.
+Once again, the international media spoke of a “new upsurge in violence” or the “worst escalation” in years.
+But this is not about “cycles.”
+From the structural to the physical, violence is a daily, constant experience.
+For example, few Western news bulletins reported the fact that more than 30 Palestinians were killed by Israeli fire last month, and if they did, it was in light of the deaths of Israeli citizens.
+Likewise, they do not address in depth the brutal upsurge in personal and material attacks by heavily armed settlers against the property of Palestinian families in the West Bank.
 And this happens every week.

-Faces like Abdala's would not have appeared in the media if it had not been for the fact that, days before his death, another young man killed seven Jewish citizens.
-For many it is better to avoid such reflections as long as their leaders offer them a more comfortable, simpler vision of their reality: "the Palestinians hate us for no reason, they attack us and there is no choice but to punish them."
-This premise was present in the argument of the current Prime Minister of Israel, Benjamin Netanyahu, when, after the attacks, he announced stronger punitive measures; or when his Minister of National Security, the ultra-nationalist Itamar Ben-Gvir, said he would expedite the granting of firearms licenses for civilians.
-“I want more weapons on the streets so that the citizens of Israel can defend themselves,” he said.
+Faces like Abdala's would not have appeared in the media had it not been for the fact that, days before his death, another young man killed seven Jewish citizens.
+For many, it is better to avoid such reflections while their leaders offer them a more comfortable, simpler vision of their reality: "the Palestinians hate us without reason, they attack us and there is no choice but to punish them."
+This premise was present in the arguments of the current Israeli Prime Minister, Benjamin Netanyahu, when, after the attacks, he announced more forceful punitive measures; or when his Minister of National Security, the ultra-nationalist Itamar Ben-Gvir, said that he would speed up the granting of firearms licenses for civilians.
+"I want more weapons on the streets so that the citizens of Israel can defend themselves," he said.

 In short, a real violence, but also fueled by the different interests that underlie a totally asymmetrical “conflict”.
 With massive resources and perpetual impunity, one side can physically and psychologically isolate itself from the inhumane ways it dominates the other.
 Meanwhile, the second justifies his actions by the oppression he suffers at the hands of the first.